 Staff members consult on digital humanities projects at any stage of development to facilitate collaborations and connections on and off campus.

 CDH staff and affiliated researchers teach undergraduate and graduate-level DH courses.
-Undergraduate students can enroll in our Introduction to Digital Humanities course or pursue the path digital approaches to the humanities within the Humanistic Studies Certificate.
-Our Humanities Computing Curriculum Committee promotes the integration of scholarly approaches from the humanities and computer sciences in undergraduate curriculum.
+Undergraduate students can enroll in our Introduction to Digital Humanities course or pursue the digital approaches to the humanities path within the Humanistic Studies Certificate.
+The new minor in Humanistic Studies, which is open to the Class of 2025 and below, offers a cluster on Data and Culture.
+Princeton PhD students can work toward a Graduate Certificate in Digital Humanities.

 Graduate Student Training